 \subsection{Twistings I: $t$-structures on filtered objects}

 \

-We begin this subsection with a discussion of several natural $t$-structures on categories of graded and filtered objects.
+We begin this subsection with a discussion of several natural $t$-structures on categories of graded and filtered objects, obtained by twisting a given $t$-structure by a Picard element.
 In the filtered case our constructions are a straightforward generalization of a construction of Beilinson.
 Although these constructions are simple, they have the effect of modifying the symmetric monoidal structure on the heart of a category.
-Next we explicitly describe this modification at the level of the heart, where it admits a description in terms of an Euler characteristic.
+Next, we explicitly describe this modification at the level of the heart, where it admits a description in terms of an Euler characteristic.
 Read another way, there is an Euler characteristic obstruction to producing symmetric monoidal twisting functors.
 We close the subsection by producing symmetric monoidal twisting functors whenever this Euler characteristic obstruction vanishes.

-\begin{dfn} For the remainder of this subsection, we fix the following data: a stable, presentably symmetric monoidal category $\mathcal{C}$ equipped with a compatible $t$-structure\footnote{Here compatible means that a tensor product of objects which are $\geq 0$ is $\geq 0$ itself and that the unit is $\geq 0$.} and a Picard element $\mathcal{L}$.
+\begin{dfn} For the remainder of this subsection, we fix the following data: a stable, presentably symmetric monoidal category $\mathcal{C}$ equipped with a compatible $t$-structure\footnote{Here compatible means that a tensor product of objects which are $\geq 0$ is $\geq 0$ itself, and that the unit is $\geq 0$.} and a Picard element $\mathcal{L}$.

-We then define the $\mathcal{L}$-twisted $t$-structure on $\mathcal{C}^{\Gr}$ and $\mathcal{C}^{\Fil}$ as follows:\todo{Cite something to show this allowed?} \begin{itemize} \item An object $X_\bullet$ of $\mathcal{C}^{\Gr}$ is $\geq 0$ in the $\mathcal{L}$-twisted $t$-structure if for all $n$, $\mathcal{L}^{\otimes -n} \otimes X_n$ is $\geq 0$ in the original $t$-structure. \item Similarly, an object $X_\bullet$ of $\mathcal{C}^{\Fil}$ is $\geq 0$ in the $\mathcal{L}$-twisted $t$-structure if $\mathcal{L} ^{\otimes -n} \otimes X_n$ is $\geq 0$ in the original $t$-structure for all $n$. \end{itemize} We denote the hearts of these $t$-structures by $\CC^{\Gr, \mathcal{L}, \heartsuit}$ and $\CC^{\Fil, \mathcal{L}, \heartsuit}$ respectively.
+We then define the $\mathcal{L}$-twisted $t$-structure on $\mathcal{C}^{\Gr}$ and $\mathcal{C}^{\Fil}$ as follows:\todo{Cite something to show this allowed?} \begin{itemize} \item An object $X_\bullet$ of $\mathcal{C}^{\Gr}$ is $\geq 0$ in the $\mathcal{L}$-twisted $t$-structure if, for all $n$, $\mathcal{L}^{\otimes -n} \otimes X_n$ is $\geq 0$ in the original $t$-structure. \item Similarly, an object $X_\bullet$ of $\mathcal{C}^{\Fil}$ is $\geq 0$ in the $\mathcal{L}$-twisted $t$-structure if $\mathcal{L} ^{\otimes -n} \otimes X_n$ is $\geq 0$ in the original $t$-structure, for all $n$. \end{itemize} We denote the hearts of these $t$-structures by $\CC^{\Gr, \mathcal{L}, \heartsuit}$ and $\CC^{\Fil, \mathcal{L}, \heartsuit}$ respectively.
 We denote the $i^{\mathrm{th}}$ $\mathcal{L}$-twisted $t$-structure homotopy objects by $\piu_{i} ^{\mathcal{L}, \Gr}$ and $\piu_{i} ^{\mathcal{L}, \Fil}$ respectively.
 When $\mathcal{L} = \o$, we frequently omit it from the notation. \end{dfn}

 We summarize the basic properties of this definition in the following lemma.